mniank/c-stuff/README.md

 - 5 mini games following each other
 - Only 3 games are totally implemented (I think)
 - Music by V. Bergeron.

+# Evolution
+- A simulation of animal/species evolution
+- Initially started for my TIPE

+# GP
+- Finds a solution to a problem using genetic algorithm
+- My TIPE (2011/12)
+- More details in the available docs